bamidev/browser-window/docs/GETTING-STARTED.md

 *Pro:*
 * Preinstalled on Windows 11
 * Can be statically linked to when using the `*-pc-windows-msvc` toolchain.
-* Is easy to cross-compile for.
-(Needs some testing.)

 *Cons:*
 * Currenty not yet working on _BrowserWindow_.